Catholic Sacred Art

 St. John Evangelist high relief wood sculpture by AVonnHartung for St. Paul's Catholic Church (Pensacola, Florida)

-Today is the Feast Day of St. John Apostle and Evangelist.
+Today is the Feast Day of St. John the Apostle and Evangelist.

-He is shown here with St. Mary whom he cared for after our Lord’s crucifixion (Jn 19:26, 27) at Ephesus in Turkey, the Isle of Patmos on the horizon where he was imprisoned and wrote Revelation.
+He is shown here with St. Mary, whom he cared for after our Lord’s crucifixion (Jn 19:26, 27), at Ephesus in Turkey, the Isle of Patmos on the horizon, imprisoned and wrote Revelation.

 High relief wood carvings of 6 saints by Vonn Hartung, in ambo at St. Paul's Catholic Church, Pensacola, Florida (photo by Steven Schloeder/Liturgical Environs PC)